triton-inference-server/server/CONTRIBUTING.md

 # (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE
 # OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 -->

+# Contribution Guidelines

+Contributions that fix documentation errors or that make small changes to existing code can be contributed directly by following the rules below and submitting an appropriate PR.

+Contributions intended to add significant new functionality must follow a more collaborative path described in the following points.
+Before submitting a large PR that adds a major enhancement or extension, be sure to submit a GitHub issue that describes the proposed change so that the Triton team can provide feedback.

+- As part of the GitHub issue discussion, a design for your change will be agreed upon.
+An up-front design discussion is required to ensure that your enhancement is done in a manner that is consistent with Triton's overall architecture.

+- The Triton project is spread across multiple repos.
+The Triton team will provide guidance about how and where your enhancement should be implemented.

+- Testing is a critical part of any Triton enhancement.
+You should plan on spending significant time on creating tests for your change.
+The Triton team will help you to design your testing so that it is compatible with existing testing infrastructure.

+- If your enhancement provides a user visible feature then you need to provide documentation.

 # Contribution Rules